 I understand what it’s like to eat fries when you have a dog.
-They will use their strongest weapon against you while you’re eating.
+They will use their most potent weapon against you while you’re eating.
 Yes, the “puppy eyes.”

 You also cannot resist puppy eyes, I know that.
-So, you consider sharing your fries with your dog, right?
-But you have to know if it’s okay for your pooch.
-Because you don’t want to risk their health.
+So, consider sharing your fries with your dog.
+But you have to know if it’s okay for your pooch because you don’t want to risk their health.

 Can dogs eat fries?

-The answer is both yes and no. Dogs can eat fries but they shouldn’t.
-Because fries are high in fat content as they are overloaded with oil and salt.
+The answer is both yes and no. Dogs can eat fries but shouldn’t because they are high in fat content and are overloaded with oil and salt.
 These are harmful to dogs.
-It’s fine if your dog eats a few fries at times.
+It’s OK if your dog eats a few fries at times.
 Remember – don’t go overboard with it, otherwise, your pooch will get sick.

 Wait, are you leaving already?
 Well, that was just a preview.
 Keep reading if you want to know more!